Citizenship – Indian Constitution [GK Notes PDF]

 [B] Adoption

-When did India implement the Citizenship Act that defines the rules for acquiring and losing citizenship?
+When did India implement the Citizenship Act?

 1. 1947